hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 <a href="{{ site.baseurl }}/index.html"><i class='fa fa-home'></i> Home</a>

 ### Introduction
-In this post, explore how we improved our solution for controlling our home power plant.
+This post explores how we improved our solution for controlling our home power plant.
 As a brief reminder, we have solar panels and a battery.
-We can consume produced energy or sell it to the grid.
+We can consume produced energy, store it, or sell it to the grid.

 [Previously]({% post_url 2024-02-24-controlling-home-power-plant-with-ai-part-1 %}), we introduced a simple
 scheduler that let us preset when to charge the battery and when to discharge it.
 We learned that this